pythoncanarias/pycones23/content/faq-en.md

 <details markdown="1">
 <summary markdown="1">I'm a Speaker, ¿Do I need to buy a ticket?</summary>

-Every speaker haveave their participation in the conference guaranteed, so the dont need a ticket to assist.
+Every speaker have their participation in the conference guaranteed, so the dont need a ticket to assist.
 If you are planning to present yourself self as a speaker,regardless of whether your proposal is accepted or not, <b>we recommend purchasing a ticket</b>
 If your proposal is finally selected, you have several options:
 <ul>